shunyeka-spl/terraform-provider-autobotai/docs/bot_building_block/resource_bot.md

     }

     ```
-3. To use the autobotAI Bot  follow the "index.md"
+3. For implementing autobotAI Bot, refer to the instructions provided in the [autobotAI-Provider-Guidance](../autobotAI_provider_guidance.md) document.